mwarning/zerotier-openwrt/README.md

 ```

 The images and all *.ipk packages are now inside the bin/ folder, including the zerotier package.
-You can install the ZeroTier .ipk on the target device using "opkg install &lt;ipkg-file&gt;".
+You can install the ZeroTier .ipk on the target device using "opkg install \<ipkg-file\>".

 For details please check the OpenWrt documentation.